Ovary Sparing Spays & Vasectomies - NOT Your Regular Spay/Neuter!

 For males I see no need to remove testicles down the road.
 With some breeds there may be concern of testosterone related aggression, but this would not apply to labs in my opinion - my intact males are as much loving sucks for attention as my females are and have shown no aggression with other males when I take them to dogshows – let alone the negative personality effects removing the sex hormones can have on dogs as detailed in the links above.

 Females will still display signs of being in heat twice a year – vulva will swell and will smell attractive to males and stand for breeding – so care will still need to be taken to keep her away from males during this time as all breedings come with physical and disease risks.
 However, bloody discharges should be non-existent or very minimal (a couple drips for a couple days at most) since the entire uterus is gone.
-The only time I foresee a purchaser wanting to remove ovaries down the road is when there is a male dog also in the family which would make keeping the female separate during her heat harder.
+The only time I foresee a purchaser possibly wanting to remove ovaries down the road is when there is a male dog also in the family that they are unable to train to 'leave it' or keep separate from the female during her heat.

 Some people have expressed concern about young pups undergoing surgery - that it would be hard on their little bodies.
 It is actually the opposite!
 They come out of the anesthetic easier than older dogs, and bounce back much faster.
 By the time I get home that evening I can't even tell which pups have had the surgeries vs the ones that didn't - they are right back to themselves.
 And another plus is that they don't mess with their incisions at all so we've never coned a single pup!
 I invite you to click here to see a video of our first litter sterilized by these procedures, less than 24hrs after their surgeries.